-- Complete the internship application and return along with a cover letter and resume.
+- Complete the internship application, including the two essay questions, and return along with a cover letter and resume.

 - Submit two letters of recommendation.
-Letters from college faculty should include how the applicant would benefit from the Internship, and how the Internship would strengthen the applicant’s college goals.
+Letters from college faculty should include how the applicant would benefit from the Internship, and how the Internship would strengthen the applicant’s specific college and career goals.
+Letters from college faculty must be on school letterhead.
 These letters may be sent with the application or to the office directly.

 Ojai Music Festival Internship Program